borkdlabs/hoppy_clock/README.md

 ## 3 Firmware

-The firmware is fixed, all user settings (time, alarms, light looks, the lamp, sounds, and the LED count) live in the W25Q NOR flash and are written over USB at runtime.
+The firmware is fixed, all user settings (time, alarms, light looks, the lamp, sounds and the LED count) live in the W25Q NOR flash and are written over USB at runtime.
 Settings survive resets (the clock's time is kept in the STM32 backup domain), as long as the board stays powered from USB-C or the backup supply.
 A full power loss resets the clock (see the clock-unset cue above).
 A flash `wipe` returns the unit to a clean state.

 ### 3.1 User Button Controls